Homological stability of topological moduli spaces

 \subsubsection{Configuration spaces of embedded discs}

-The \emph{configuration space $\Conf^k_n(W)$ of unordered $k$-discs} in a manifold $W$ of dimension $d$ is the quotient by the action of the symmetric group of the \emph{configuration space of ordered $k$-discs} equipped with the $\cC^\infty$-topology.
-For $k=d$ and oriented $W$, there are variants $\FConf_n^{d,+}(W)$ and $\Conf^{d,+}_n(W)$ by restricting to orientation preserving embeddings.
-Mapping an embedding of a $k$-disc to its center point labelled with the $k$-frame induced by standard framing of $D^k$ at the origin results in a map $\maptwoshort{\Conf^k_n(W)}{\Conf^{\pi_k}_n(W)}$, where $\pi_k$ is the bundle of $k$-frames.
+The \emph{configuration space $\Conf^k_n(W)$ of unordered $k$-discs} in a connected $d$-manifold $W$ is the quotient by the action of $\Sigma_n$ on the \emph{configuration space of ordered $k$-discs} equipped with the $\cC^\infty$-topology.
+For $k=d$ and oriented $W$, there are variants $\FConf_n^{d^{\plus}}(W)$ and $\Conf^{d^{\plus}}_n(W)$ by restricting to orientation preserving embeddings.
+Mapping an embedding of a $k$-disc to its centre point, labelled with the $k$-frame induced by standard framing of $D^k$ at the origin, results in a map $\maptwoshort{\Conf^k_n(W)}{\Conf^{\pi_k}_n(W)}$, where $\pi_k$ is the bundle of $k$-frames in $M$.
 This map can be seen to be a weak equivalence by choosing a metric and exponentiating frames.
-For $k<d$, the fiber of $\pi_k$ is path-connected, so the homological stability results of \cref{theorem:configurationspaces} carry over to $\Conf^k_n(W)$, comprising part of \cref{corollary:configurationspacesofdiscs} below.
-The argument for $\Conf^{d,+}_n(W)$ is analogous using oriented framings instead.
+For $k<d$, the fibre of $\pi_k$ is path-connected, so the homological stability results of \cref{theorem:configurationspaces} carry over to $\Conf^k_n(W)$, comprising part of \cref{corollary:configurationspacesofdiscs} below.
+Using the bundle $\pi_d^{\plus}$ of oriented $d$-framings, the argument for $\Conf^{d^{\plus}}_n(W)$ is analogous, since the orientability condition ensures that the fibres of $\pi_k^{\plus}$ are path-connected.

-The group of diffeomorphisms $\Diff_\partial(W)$ fixing a neighborhood of the boundary in the $\cC^{\infty}$-topology naturally acts on the configuration spaces $\FConf^k_n(W)$ and $\Conf^k_n(W)$ and the resulting homotopy quotients $\FConf^k_n(W)\dslash\Diff_\partial(W)$ and $\Conf^k_n(W)\dslash\Diff_\partial(W)$ model the classifying spaces of the subgroups where $\PDiff^k_{\partial,n}(W)$ are the diffeomorphisms that fix $n$ chosen embedded $k$-discs in $W$ and $\Diff^k_{\partial,n}(W)$ are the ones permuting them (see \cref{lemma:diffeospermutingdiscs}).
+The topological group of diffeomorphisms $\Diff_\partial(W)$ fixing a neighbourhood of the boundary in the $\cC^{\infty}$-topology naturally acts on the configuration spaces $\FConf^k_n(W)$ and $\Conf^k_n(W)$, and the resulting homotopy quotients $\FConf^k_n(W)\dslash\Diff_\partial(W)$ and $\Conf^k_n(W)\dslash\Diff_\partial(W)$ model the classifying spaces of the subgroups where $\PDiff^k_{\partial,n}(W)$ are the diffeomorphisms that fix $n$ chosen embedded $k$-discs in $W$ and $\Diff^k_{\partial,n}(W)$ are the ones permuting them (see \cref{lemma:diffeospermutingdiscs}).
 If $W$ is orientable, the (sub)groups of orientation preserving diffeomorphisms are denoted with a (+)-superscript.
-In \cref{example:groupaction}, we explain how the canonical resolution of a graded $\tE_1$-module $\cM$ over an $\tE_2$-algebra $\A$ relates to that of the $\tE_1$-module $EG\times_G\cM$ over $\A$ in the presence of a graded action of a group $G$ on $\cM$ that commutes with the action of $\A$.
+In \cref{example:groupaction}, we explain how the canonical resolution of a graded $\tE_1$-module $\cM$ over an $\tE_2$-algebra $\cA$ relates to that of the $\tE_1$-module $EG\times_G\cM$ over $\cA$ in the presence of a graded action of a group $G$ on $\cM$ that commutes with the action of $\cA$.
 An application of this consideration to the situation at hand implies the following, carried out in \cref{section:embeddeddiscs}.